 2. Voice Picking

 Solutions like the Amazon Echo have been gaining prominence in homes around the world as the ability to trigger activity commands by speaking is almost always easier than grabbing a remote control, writing something down or pushing buttons.
 This same functionality applies to the warehouse, and it can provide a huge efficiency boost to employees as they work to minimize the time it takes to retrieve goods.

 Voice picking frees your employees to bring the same convenience to the warehouse.
 By reading item labels and having the system record activities, employees use vocal commands to log the tasks they perform within your systems.
 This leaves their hands free to focus on actually handling parcels instead of trying to balance boxes, barcode readers, clipboards and similar items, improving safety and allowing workers to focus on the primary task that they are working on.

-Voice picking increases picking speed since workers don't need to pick up and put down hand-held scanning devices.
-It also improves safety since it allows workers to do their job in a eyes-free, hands-free manner.
+Voice picking increases picking speed since workers don’t need to pick up and put down hand-held scanning devices.
+It also improves safety since it allows workers to do their job in an eyes-free, hands-free manner.